Rickventura/15693-TI-tag-it/README.md

 # 15693-TI-tag-it STANDARD
 Chameleon mini rev G Texas Tag-it STANDARD

 Tag-it standard functionality added and tested.
-As yet, writing to a tag-it tag has't been implemented.
+Writing single block was also implemented and successfully tested.
 Two new files, TITagitstandard.h and TITagitstandard.c, were added to the exsisting iso 15693 codec and application files.
 A few changes to the firmare files are necessary to include tag-it standard functionality as explained below: